Full width project banner image

 Introduction to buying industrial strata off-the-plan

 Buying industrial strata off-the-plan in NSW involves purchasing a warehouse, factory, or storage unit in a proposed development before construction is complete (occupation cerificate is issued) or strata registration occurs.
 This can offer opportunities for customisation and potential value appreciation but is complex due to uncertainties, contruction delays, and market changes.
 Key considerations include developer reliability, approval status, property requirements, and appetite for financial risks.
 Thorough research is essential - review market trends, the developer, comparable properties, and legal documents.
-Understanding the full process, from stucturing your purchasing entity to post-settlement, helps mitigate risks such as changes in design, tax implications, or sunset clauses allowing developer rescission.
+Understanding the full process, from structuring your purchasing entity to post-settlement, helps mitigate risks such as changes in design, tax implications, or sunset clauses allowing developer rescission.
 Governed by a combination of the Strata Schemes Development Act 2015, Conveyancing Act 1919, Local Enviornmental Plans (LEP), Development Control Plan (DEP), and State Enviornmental Planning Policy (SEPP), these purchases lack the protections of established properties, emphasising due diligence.
 Remember this is not legal advice – always consult your accountant and solicitor before making decisions related to purchasing industrial property off-the-plan.

 Risks: Overlooking potential delays.
 Not understanding the process.
 Defects after completion.